jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   *  Weekly supplemental podcast questions
   *  Chapter Labs for reinforcing chapter content
      + Provided in text format
      + For those who use it, provided in Blackboard quiz form -- ready for import
-  * Standard PowerPoint chapter slides in template form
-  * Additional Microsoft Sway presentations for the first six chapters
   * Example programs and source code for exercises

 The text of the book is opensource and build instructions are in our GitHub repository for download at [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "GitHub repo") Instructors can feel free to fork the repo or submit pull requests.
 This is to ensure that we have a living document that can be changed and updated and republished quickly.